Formula Off Road: Risks

-As spectacular as Formula Off Road appears, there have been very few serious accidents.
-The drivers are protected by a roll cage, a full-face helmet with neck support, five-point harnesses, a homologated bucket seat, flame resistant overalls, shoes and gloves, special arm restrainers and other safety measures that are required by the rules.
+Racing cars can flip over and roll down the side of the hill.
+Suspension and drive shaft failures are commonly seen in races.
+The drivers are protected by a roll cage, a full-face helmet with neck support, five-point harnesses, a homologated bucket seat, flame resistant overalls, shoes and gloves, special arm restraints and other safety measures as required by the rules.

 Spectators can sometimes be pelted with sand, earth or small stones kicked up by the rear tires.